 The Primary Care Shortage: Are Nurse Practitioners the Solution?

-A Nurse Practitioner can deliver most of the services a Primary Care physician can.
-More than 80% of Nurse Practitioners train in Primary Care which contributes to filling an important gap in Primary Care services.
+A Nurse Practitioner can deliver many of the services a Primary Care physician can.
+The American Association of Nurse Practitioners (AANP) tells us that 88.9% of NPs are certified in an area of Primary Care.

-The Health Care Cost Institute showed that between 2012 and 2016 patient visits to Nurse Practitioners or Physician Assistants increased to 129%, while visits to Primary Care physicians decreased by 18%.
+Nurse Practitioners see patients in more than a billion visits each year, according to AANP.
 The shortage of Primary Care physicians and other specialists have fueled the demand for Nurse Practitioners’ services.
 Depending on the state, Nurse Practitioner services include: Diagnosing and evaluating patients, interpreting tests, initiating and managing treatments, and prescribing medications.

 Here’s why you should consider NPs in your Primary Care practice: